ancientpathsio/ancientpaths/docs/guidebook.md

         3. Pick your favorite verses (plural) on how you are to walk/worship/duty because of the implication.
         4. Pick your favorite verse on worship, rejoicing, glorifying God

-:::tip
+:::note DIY:

-**Fact:** This works for any sin or area in your life you need to overcome—start with the Resurrection, then chain biblical truth until it reaches thanksgiving, rejoicing, worship.
+This works for any sin or area in your life you need to overcome—start with the Resurrection, then chain biblical truth until it reaches thanksgiving, rejoicing, worship.

 :::